 Let's work through the high points of a Cascade page, exploring how various elements affect search results:

 Structure your site with the most important content up front - either linked from your homepage or easily accessed from it.
 This helps both users and search engines to determine what is most important about your site.

 The System Name in Cascade is what forms the URL for your page.
-Be descriptive and use dashes (-) or underscores (_) to separate words ("meeting-minutes" rather than "meetingminutes").
+Don't use spaces or uppercase letters as these can lead to broken links, or problems in your analytics data.
+Be descriptive and use hyphens (-) to separate words ("meeting-minutes" rather than "meetingminutes").
 This makes it easier for Google and your users to see what the page is about.
 If there are key words in your page URL those will also be indexed in Google's results.

 Concise page titles

 Each page in your site should have a short but unique title.
 This title will appear at the top of your page as a Heading 1 tag, in the title of a search result and in your browser’s title bar.
 It should clearly indicate to both Google and the person viewing your site what the page is about, and how it differs from other pages on your site.

 Keywords metatag: Google started ignoring keywords in recent years, so don't worry about these.
 If you've found the keywords field in Cascade, you can ignore that too; it's not connected to the keywords metatag on published pages.

 Description metatag: This is submitted through the Summary field in Cascade.
 It tells search engines what the page is about.
 While this won't directly influence search results, it may be used by Google as a description of the page when it shows up in search results.
 The trick (again) is to be unique.
 Copying the same summary for every page in your site does not help users distinguish which of your pages they want to visit.